StarbeamOne/blog.starbeam.one/content/article/2022/12/December-2022-Status-Update.md

 As this is my first rodeo into the modern market I am OK with taking my time before bringing on new users through financial spending.
 The users we are drawing in now have been fantastic and true quality members.
 I am beyond humbled to have them a part of this endeavor.
 If I could somehow continue doing this without spending any money on marketing I would.
 Who knows, maybe something will work out and our luck will continue? 🤔🤞

 Nonetheless even with our current pace we have already achieved over 500 sales and have generated 150 Flares ($150) of all time volume for our artists!
 And we are only beginning here.
-If you'd like to keep up to date with the latest statistics [you can see them at any time on our public dashboard](https://alpha.starbeam.one/dashboard) (you don't even need to be signed in!).
+If you'd like to keep up to date with the latest statistics you can see them at any time on our public dashboard (you don't even need to be signed in!).

 ## What's New?

 I have been spending a lot of time getting artists the features they need to have have a better sales experience.
 We can now thank our purchasers for each of their purchases or in bulk if they accrue over time.
-Artists can see who has purchased what from them, potentially establishing a VIP-type system in the future for those that purchase the most from them once we put that in place.
+Artists can see who has purchased what from them, potentially establishing a VIP-type system in the future for those that purchase the most from them if/once we put that in place.
 As such, we have a mini-CRM (customer relationship management) system that is in place for our artists.
 Now that this is completed, we will be working toward the next step which is premium products (next).

 ## What's Next?